Boston Schedule & Workshop Descriptions

 In-person

-Facilitated By Sabrina Debrosse, Alta Mauro | Curry 318
+Facilitated By Sabrina Debrosse and Alta Mauro | AAI Cabral Center

 In an era when DEIB and related efforts are under public, political, and institutional scrutiny, women of color in higher education find their work questioned, minimized, or strategically renamed.
 This interactive session—led by the Harvard College Associate Dean for Culture & Community and the Dean of Students Office Communications Lead—offers concrete strategies to take control of your narrative, frame your contributions as mission-critical, and leverage communications tools to advocate for yourself and your work.
 Participants will leave with a draft “value narrative,” language to reframe DEIB-aligned work in the current climate, and tactics to build visible, sustainable support for their roles.

-Facilitated by Pamela Zabala Ortiz | Curry 322
+Facilitated by Pamela Zabala Ortiz | AAI 114

 Joy is revolutionary.
 Laughter is medicine.
 Humor, Dr. Maya Angelou said, is needed to thrive.
 In this lively and interactive workshop, participants will dust off their funny bone and draw on strategies from improvisational and stand-up comedy to explore how women of color in academia can use humor and joy to recenter themselves in their purpose and as tools for healing and survival.
 Through guided comedic exercises, moments of play, and facilitated discussions and reflections, participants will leave with a renewed sense of self and another tool in their arsenal for confronting the adversities they face in academia and beyond.